daria-kotova/head-md-future-of-drawing/readme.md

 # DevLog

+## 2024-01--15

+After some struggling with Processing I decided to code in Python, even though I had never done it before.

+Tutorial for setting up RFID RC522 https://pimylifeup.com/raspberry-pi-rfid-rc522/

 ## 2024-01-04

 Chose 5 more input objects (to be limited to 4).
 Unfortunately no snail :( Ideally, I would have modelled them myself, but seems like a waste of time with my current level of 3D modelling.